dlandouard/dlandouard/README.md

-- 👋 Hi, I’m @dlandouard
+- 👋 Hi, I’m Damien Landouard
 - 👀 I’m interested in learning and create Web contents currently
 - 🌱 I’m currently learning HTML, CSS, JS ReactJS and soon NodeJS
 - 💞️ I’m looking to collaborate on creating web content and web apps that help people's lifes.
-- 📫 How to reach me : on linkedIn !
+- 📫 How to reach me : find me on linkedIn.

 <!---
 dlandouard/dlandouard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.